neolin-ms/AzureDocLinks/README.md

 ## Azure Active Directory
 Use the portal to create an Azure AD application and service principal that can access resources, https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal<br>
+Use the portal to create an Azure AD application and service principal that can access resources, https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal<br>

 ## Azure for Python developers
 Example: Use the Azure libraries to list resource groups and resources, https://docs.microsoft.com/en-us/azure/developer/python/azure-sdk-example-list-resource-groups<br>